ceroberoz/PPDB-Rank-Checker/README.md

 ![Developer tool](img/developer_tool.png)

-3. Find the API request containing your authentication token and user ID
+3. Find the API request containing your authentication token and user ID.
 Check for URL or keyword `pendaftaranDaftarPilihanSekolah` in XHR request

-4. Copy the request as curl
+4. Copy the request as curl from the PPDB system

 ![Inspect Network Requests](img/inspect_element_login.png)

+Sample generated curl from the PPDB system, copy and save the authentication token (AUTH_TOKEN) and user ID (PENGGUNA_ID) to `.env` file

 ![Generated CURL](img/generated_curl.png)